aistabci/abci-docs/en/docs/abci-cloudstorage/default-sub-group.md

 ## Managing subgroups

 Use the AWS CLI to manage subgroups.
 In addition, a cloud storage account for the administrator is required to manage the subgroup.
-If you do not have the authority, ask the person who has the storage account for the administrator, such as the user administrator of the group to which you belong, to set or grant the authority.
+If you do not have the authority, ask the person who has the storage account for the administrator, such as the user administrator of the group which you belong to, to set or grant the authority.

 The main commands used to manage subgroups are: